- PhD (University of Edinburgh)

 I would be happy to supervise students working on Nationalism, Nationalist Movements, Ethnic Conflict, Citizenship, Identity, State-Building, Contested States, South East Europe/Balkans, among others.
 Current and recent Masters and Doctoral supervisions include postgraduate research on: Investigating the (in)visibility of Romani women in Central and Eastern European nationalist discourses; European integration, socio-political behaviours and memory transmission of the Istrian expats in Italy; Integrated or mono-ethnic education in Bosnia and Herzegovina?; Estonian Collective Memory and its Integration into a European Memory; The use of bilingual education policy in constructing nationhood in Xinjiang Uyghur Autonomous Region; National Identity of the Chinese Diaspora in the UK; Disciplinary Methods in Schools in Nuwara Eliya; Chinese Nationalism in the Online Gaming World.

-If you are interested in being supervised by Gëzim Krasniqi, please see the links below for more information:
+If you are interested in being supervised by Gëzim Krasniqi, please see the links below (opening in new windows) for more information: